Carpet: Etymology and usage

-The term carpet comes from Latin carpita, Old French carpite.
+The term carpet comes from Latin carpita and Old French carpite.
 One derivation of the term states that the French term came from the Old Italian carpita, from the verb carpire meaning 'to pluck'.
 The Online Etymology Dictionary states that the term carpet was first used in English in the late 13th century, with the meaning 'coarse cloth', and by the mid-14th century, "tablecloth, [or] bedspread".
 The word comes from Old French carpite 'heavy decorated cloth, carpet', from Medieval Latin or Old Italian carpita 'thick woolen cloth', which may derive from Latin carpere 'to card, pluck'.
+The Latin word "carpet" was introduced in the 13th century by the Florentines from the Middle Armenian word կարպետ (carpet).
 The meaning of the term carpet shifted in the 15th century to refer to floor coverings.

-The terms carpet and rug are often used interchangeably.
-A carpet is sometimes defined as stretching from wall to wall.
+The terms carpet and rug are often interchangeable, though carpet generally refers to wall-to-wall carpet, which is fastened to the floor and cut to fit a specific room, while rugs or mats are usually loose-laid and free-floating floor coverings smaller than an entire room.
 Another definition treats rugs as of lower quality or of smaller size, with carpets quite often having finished ends.
-A third common definition is that a carpet is permanently fixed in place while a rug is simply laid out on the floor.
+A third common definition states that a carpet is permanently fixed in place while a rug is simply laid out on the floor.
 Historically, the term carpet was also applied to table and wall coverings, as carpets were not commonly used on the floor in European interiors until the 15th century.

 The term rug was first used in English in the 1550s, with the meaning 'coarse fabric'.
 The term is of Scandinavian origin, comparable to Norwegian rugga 'coarse coverlet', from Old Norse rogg 'shaggy tuft', from Proto-Germanic *rawwa-.
 The meaning of rug "evolved to 'coverlet, wrap' (1590s), then 'mat for the floor' (1808)".

-Types
+Techniques

 Woven

-The carpet is produced on a loom quite similar to woven fabric.
+A woven carpet is produced on a loom quite similar to woven fabric.
 The pile can be plush or Berber.
 Plush carpet is a cut pile and Berber carpet is a loop pile.
 There are new styles of carpet combining the two styles called cut and loop carpeting.
-Normally many colored yarns are used and this process is capable of producing intricate patterns from predetermined designs (although some limitations apply to certain weaving methods with regard to accuracy of pattern within the carpet).
+Normally, many coloured yarns are used, and this process is capable of producing intricate patterns from predetermined designs (although some limitations apply to certain weaving methods with regard to the accuracy of the pattern within the carpet).
 These carpets are usually the most expensive due to the relatively slow speed of the manufacturing process.
-These are very famous in Turkey, Iran, India, Pakistan, and Arabia.
+Countries such as Turkey, Iran, India, and Pakistan as well as the Middle East in general are well known for their woven carpets.